uviclibraries/genai-research-tools-adv/1-local-genai-intro.md

 > - Maybe a question about your home town?
 > - Or a question about a recent research project that you've completed?

-## Install and Test another Language Model
+## Install and Test Another Language Model
 Let's try installing a second Language Model so that we can compare the results of the questions you've asked the _Llama 3 Instruct_ model with another model:
 1. On the left navigation bar click on the green **Models** button.
 2. Click on the gree **Add Model** button on the top right of the screen.